A blog about proper dental hygiene for young children.

 - In severe cases, a complete tooth is affected.

 Liquid food containing sugar such as breast milk and solution is given prior to bedtime causing this sugar to stay overnight and then it gets converted into acid with the help of germs which contributes to caries formation.

 - Caries that spread suddenly across the mouth damaging the nerves within the teeth are considered rampant.

 - Sugar-containing diet.

 - Pain in the tooth region.

-- Injury to teeth, gum and surrounding tissues due to accident will cause fracture of teeth.
-There’s strong possibility of infection in future.
+- Injury to teeth, gum, and surrounding tissues due to accident will cause fracture of teeth.
+There’s a strong possibility of infection in the future.